 The idea of a museum seems somewhat superfluous in Rome, a city that is itself a work of art.
 Monuments abound; and famous paintings and statues can be seen—for free!—in several churches and basilicas around the city.
 But Rome is also home to some of the finest museums in the world, and this is not even counting the Vatican museum, which I will discuss in a later post.

 I only went to two museums while in Rome, but they were two of the best museums I have had the pleasure of visiting.
 So, without further ado:

 The Borghese Gallery

 Your ticket will come with a specific date and time.
-You need to collect your ticket half an hour before entering or it will be canceled (that’s what it says on their website, but I’m not sure if that’s true), and you only have about an hour and a half to see the museum.
+You need to collect your ticket half an hour before entering or it will be canceled (that is what it says on their website, but I am not sure this policy is enforced); and you only have about an hour and a half to see the museum.
 This is more than enough time, however, since the museum is fairly small.

 The Borghese Gallery originated as the private collection of Scipione Borghese (1577 – 1622), a Cardinal and nephew of Pope Paul V (there was a lot of nepotism in those days), who was a Caravaggio collector and a patron of Bernini.
 The beautiful building did not originate as a museum, but as the Cardinal’s villa; its garden is still known as the Villa Borghese, and is now perhaps the finest park in Rome.

 I arrived at the museum hungry, sweaty, and stressed out.
 Every time I have to be a new place on time—be it a job, a date, or a museum—I panic and arrive very early.
 Today was no different; by the time I got there, I still had an hour to kill.